 Have ants invaded your kitchen or office?
 Do you have more guests at your barbecue than you’d like?
-Whilst the common black garden ant is harmless, they can be a nuisance, but Emris Services can resolve your ant problem quickly and safely.
+The black garden ant is harmless & they can be a nuisance.
+Emris Services can resolve your ant problem quickly and safely.

 Ants are very social insects and are related to wasps and bees.
-This happened some 130 million years ago when they lost their wings.
+It happened some 130 million years ago when they lost their wings.
 There are more than 22,000 Species of ants.

 They are highly organised social insects.
 It is the foraging worker ants that invade buildings in search of food.
-These are from 3 to 5mm in length and are attracted to sweet foodstuffs which they take back to the nest to feed to the larvae and queen.
+These are 3mm to 5mm in size and are attracted to sweet foodstuffs.
+It is that food that then feeds the larvae and queen .